zopencommunity/coreutilsport/stable-patches/README.md

-copy.c has to copy file tags across files. digest.c needs to work in binary mode regardless of the O_BINARY flag od.c needs to have autoconversion disabled since files should be processed in binary
+copy.c has to copy file tags across files. digest.c needs to work in binary mode regardless of the O_BINARY flag od.c needs to have autoconversion disabled since files should be processed in binary getprogname.c needs to be patched to remove the extraneous __e2a call

 ### Compatibility with z/OS provided commands